CalvinSalsali04/RateMyDate/README.md

 ## Technologies

-- React.js for the front-end user interface
+- React.js and BootStrap CSS for the front-end user interface
 - Node.js and Express.js for the back-end server
 - MongoDB for the database
 - Redux for state management across the React app